Vastra-Gotalandsregionen/vatskenutrition/README.md

 The frontend application makes requests to the backend web application which, in turn, fetches its data from the Skinny JSON plugin.

-## Notes on Liferay 7 / DXP

-When using Liferay 7 / DXP it is needed to add the service class com.liferay.skinny.service.SkinnyService as a *default* service access policy.
-Alternatively authorization is required to be sent with each request from the backend application to the Skinny JSON plugin.
-Currently, the backend application relies on unauthenticated requests to the Skinny JSON plugin.